i-agrawal/machine-learning/supervised/README.md

         Supervised learning and Unsupervised learning

-      Right now we will start talking about supervised learning.
+      Right now we will start talking about the former, supervised learning.
-      As the name tells you supervised learning is like there is a teacher who tells the computer as it learns whether it is right or wrong.
+      Its name kind of gives a hint of how it works.
+      In supervised learning you tell the computer what to do from the correct answers.
       As an example lets look at the data from the introduction.

                                 height vs. age